OfficeDev/outlook-dev-docs/docs/add-ins/get-set-or-add-recipients.md

 ```

-## To set recipients
+## Set recipients

 This section shows a code sample that sets the recipients of the appointment or message that is being composed by the user.
 Setting recipients overwrites any existing recipients.
 Similar to the previous example that gets recipients in a compose form, this example assumes that the add-in is activated in compose forms for appointments and messages.
 This example first verifies if the composed item is an appointment or message, so to apply the asynchronous method, **Recipients.setAsync**, on the appropriate properties that represent recipients of the appointment or message.

 When calling **setAsync**, provide an array as input argument for the  _recipients_ parameter, in one of the following formats:

 - An array of strings that are SMTP addresses.

 - An array of dictionaries, each containing a display name and email address, as shown in the following code sample.

 - An array of **EmailAddressDetails** objects, similar to the one returned by the **getAsync** method.

 You can optionally provide a callback method as an input argument to the **setAsync** method, to make sure any code that depends on successfully setting the recipients would execute only when that happens.
 You can also provide any arguments for the callback method using the optional _asyncContext_ parameter.
 If you use a callback method, you can access an _asyncResult_ output parameter, and use the **status** and **error** properties of the **AsyncResult** parameter object to check for status and any error messages of the asynchronous call.